vizbywiki/VizByWiki/README.md

-This is the anonymized repository for WSDM17' submission **VizByWiki: Mining Data Visualizations from the Web to Enrich News Articles**.
+This is the repository for WWW 2018 paper **VizByWiki: Mining Data Visualizations from the Web to Enrich News Articles**.
 Currently the repo contains only the Amazon Mechanical Turks' ratings of the data visualizations.
 This ground truth rating dataset is used to train and evluate the **DataViz Ranker** in the paper.
-Due to anonymity reasons, we can't upload the source code since it contains many identifiable information.
-The source code will be available upon any formal acceptance of the paper.
+The source code will be available soon.